 Recommended for Best Shopping because: Maison de Bonneterie is a luxurious shopping experience, complete with top fashion brands, spa and the opportunity to book a personal shopper.

-Local Expert tip: Head to the second floor and treat your feet to a pedicure.
+Jessica's expert tip: Head to the second floor and treat your feet to a pedicure.

 Break away from the norm and head to the Haarlemmerstraat and Haarlemmerdijk for an enjoyable and quirky shopping experience.
 You'll find a wide array of independent boutiques and specialty shops.
 From environment-minded fashion to kitchen gadgets and everything in between, this shopping area has a little something for everyone.
 When you're worn out (let's face it, there are a lot of fascinating stores to browse) and need to rejuvenate, there are plenty of hip but cost-effective restaurants and cafes in the area to have a drink or grab a bite to eat.
 End a successful day of shopping at the oldest cinema in Amsterdam, "The Movies."
 After a full but fun day, you're guaranteed to walk away happy and satisfied.